Intuitive Shape Editing in Latent Space: Evaluation

-We observed a close relationship between learned handles and semantic meaningful regions of the encoded shape.
-To use this relationship for unsupervised part segmentation, we propose an ad hoc method.
-We apply a large number of small deformations through individual handles and measure the SDFs behavior at sampled surface points.
-These changes in the SDF then form feature vectors that are used to measure how different sample points are correlated, building a knn graph on the neighborhoods of points.
+To generate a plausible variation, we gradually move one random handle towards the handle position from another random sample from $A$, using $4$ iterations while not holding the style vector fixated.
+See \cref{app:technical_cov_mmd} for technical details.
+What we lack in qualitative results compared to \cite{liu2021deepmetahandles}, we make up in usability, which is the main focus of our work.
+However, this is not truely measurable through MMD and coverage.
+For the (partially) better MMD values, we argue that the 3-dimensional degree of change we can apply to a handle can better fit certain shapes, as Liu \etal can only apply 1-dimensional changes. \paragraph*{Segmentation} We observed a close relationship between learned handles and semantic meaningful regions of the encoded shape.
+To use this relationship for unsupervised part segmentation, we apply a large number of small deformations through individual handles and measure the SDFs behavior at sampled surface points.
+These changes in the SDF then form feature vectors used to measure how different sample points are correlated, building a knn graph on the neighborhoods of points.
 On this graph, spectral clustering then yields a segmentation of the surface samples into a desired number of parts.
 Technical details can be found in Appendix \ref{app:segmentation}.
-For a comparison of our unsupervised segmentation results, we use the shape collection and scores provided by BAE-Net\cite{chen2019bae}, see \cref{tab:baenet}.
+For a comparison of our unsupervised segmentation results, we use the shape collection and scores provided by BAE-Net\cite{chen2019bae}, see \cref{tbl:bae}.
 We compare in particular to BAE-Net, as it is also an unsupervised approach utilizing SDFs.
-They segment their input by having an autoencoder with multiple decoders, each one specializing on different segments of the shape collection.\\ Despite our approach solely operating on changes in the SDF, we obtain semantically reasonable decompositions that are (in part) comparable to the state of the art.
-Examples can be seen in \cref{fig:segmentation_results}, which also shows a failure mode: As the ground truth is annotated by humans, we can obtain a segmentation that is technically different, yet could be considered plausible.
-Also note that the result of Chen \etal on chairs is only possible as they join classes of chairs and tables during training.
-As our method was only a simple demonstration of the semantics embedded in the handles and not the focus of our work, we did not perform such optimizations and expect further improvements to be possible.
-We conclude that the active regions of individual handles are strongly related to high-level characteristics of the underlying shape domain.
+They segment their input by having an autoencoder with multiple decoders, each one specializing on different segments of the shape collection.

+Despite our approach solely operating on changes in the SDF, we obtain a semantically reasonable decomposition that is (in part) comparable to the state of the art.
+Examples can be seen in \cref{fig:segmentation_results}, which also shows a failure mode: As the ground truth is annotated by humans, we can obtain a segmentation that is different, but also plausible.
+Also note that the result of Chen \etal\cite{chen2019bae} on chairs is only possible as they join classes of chairs and tables during training.
+We did not perform such optimizations and expect further improvements to be possible.
+We conclude that the active regions of individual handles are strongly related to high-level characteristics of the underlying shape domain.~\\